Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Classic-Limitations "Previous section in reading order")]   [[\>](#UNICOS-Optimization "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------ -------------------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.7 The NetCDF-3 I/O Layer {.section}
+4.7 The NetCDF-3 I/O Layer
 --------------------------

 The following discussion applies only to netCDF classic and 64-bit